 These areas are not conditioned and mostly rely on ‘spill-conditioning’ from adjacent offices and natural ventilation.
-The analysis indicate that these non-conditioned zones in the original design may experience extended periods of conditions perceived as too cold in extreme winter weather conditions.
+The analyses indicate that these non-conditioned zones in the original design may experience extended periods of conditions perceived as too cold in extreme winter weather conditions.

-The alternative design, where sub-waiting areas have been placed on the northern façade of the building, results in a better balance between too cold and too hot conditions.
+The alternative design, where sub-waiting areas have been placed on the Northern façade of the building, results in a better balance between too-cold and too-hot conditions.
 This design has been selected as the final building configuration.

 About Gabriel Fagan Architects

 Gabriël Fagan Architects have offices in Bree Street, Cape Town.
 Mr Fagan has an illustrious career spanning more than 60 years.
-He has received two honorary doctorates, numerous special awards and gold medals for his outstanding work, and is the author of several books.
+He has received two honorary doctorates, numerous special awards and gold medals for his outstanding work and he is the author of several books.
 Mr Fagan and his wife Gwen still go to the office every day and are involved in every job the office takes on.